icopy-site/awesome/docs/awesome/awesome-leading-and-managing.md

 * "People need to stop using the phrase 'natural-born leader.'
 No one is a natural born leader." — [Kate Heddleston](https://twitter.com/heddle317)

 ## Contribute Your Favorites
-Please share/promote your favorite managing and leading resources/go-to's (https://github.com/LappleApple/awesome-leading-and-managing/blob/master/books, articles, Twitter feeds, videos, etc.) by adding them to this list.
-It's easy: Review our [contributor guidelines](https://github.com/LappleApple/awesome-leading-and-managing/blob/master/CONTRIBUTING.md) and make a pull request (https://github.com/LappleApple/awesome-leading-and-managing/blob/master/one per item/entry).
+Please share/promote your favorite managing and leading resources/go-to's (books, articles, Twitter feeds, videos, etc.) by adding them to this list.
+It's easy: Review our [contributor guidelines](https://github.com/LappleApple/awesome-leading-and-managing/blob/master/CONTRIBUTING.md) and make a pull request (one per item/entry).

 ## FAQ
 - [Who is this for?](#who-is-this-for)